 Printers vary in size, speed, sophistication and cost.
 In general, more expensive printers are used for more frequent printing or high-resolution color printing.

 These days, you may see printers, with no other functionality besides printing, in home settings, school computer labs, classrooms, libraries and business offices.
-These may be inkjets or they may be laser — toner-based— printers, but all they do is print.
+Whether they are laser or inkjets, all they do is print.

 A copier, also called a photocopier, literally copies information from original documents, pictures, graphics and so on and produces exact duplicates.
 Copiers, though, as single-function devices, once commonly seen are becoming rare creatures, largely being replaced by multifunction machines.